FIL-OPMEG/MEMES/README.md

 ```
 [![DOI](https://zenodo.org/badge/117603642.svg)](https://zenodo.org/badge/latestdoi/117603642)

-The scripts presented in this repository are customised for data acquired from the [Macquarie/KIT MEG laboratory](https://www.mq.edu.au/research/research-centres-groups-and-facilities/healthy-people/facilities/meg) using a 160-channel Yokogawa MEG system for adults and 125-channel Yokogawa MEG system for children.
-For Elekta data, please see /Elekta folder (please note this has not been fully tested).
+The scripts presented in this repository are customised for data acquired from the Wellcome Centre for Human Neuroimaging, OPM lab.

 ### Outline